Back

 How Prop Firms Work

-Prop firms give traders access to significant capital, allowing them to trade without risking personal funds.
-To ensure they’re funding the best talent, prop firms set up trading challenges and evaluation processes that help identify skilled traders capable of generating profits.
+Prop firms give traders access to significant capital, allowing them to trade with minimal personal financial risk.
+To ensure they’re funding the best talent, prop firms set up trading evaluations and evaluation processes that help identify skilled traders capable of generating profits.

 Once funded, trading gains are shared between the trader and the prop firm, typically with the trader receiving a larger portion through an agreed profit split.
 This split is a key incentive for traders to perform well, as the firm’s success depends largely on the performance of its funded traders.